Wynn Resorts Limited (WYNN) – Don’t Believe the Hype: Check The Facts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Wynn Resorts Limited (WYNN) is a “Overweight”.
 17 analysts offering their recommendations for the stock have an average rating of 2.30, where 9 rate it as a Hold and 1 think it is a “Overweight”.
 6 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Wynn Resorts Limited is expected to release its quarterly report on 04/27/2021 and quarterly earnings per share for the current quarter are estimated at -$1.98 with sales reaching $794.97M over the same period.The EPS is expected to shrink by -32.20% this year, but quarterly earnings will post 116.60% year-over-year.
+Wynn Resorts Limited quarterly earnings per share for the current quarter are estimated at -$1.98 with sales reaching $794.97M over the same period.The EPS is expected to shrink by -32.20% this year, but quarterly earnings will post 118.50% year-over-year.
 Quarterly sales are estimated to shrink -16.60% in year-over-year returns.

 Wynn Resorts Limited (WYNN) Insider Activity